ubc-cpsc/jekyll-faculty-template/README.md

 This template
 completely abstracts design from content.
 You _can_ mess with ```.css``` should you wish to.
 You _can_ do custom javascript stuff.
 You do not, however, need to, ever.
-The only thing you need to do is generate real content and to do so
+The only thing you need to do is generate real content and doing so is _easy_.

 # Generating Content